What’s UCAS’ role?

-We receive calculated grades and exam results from many awarding bodies.
+We receive assessment grades and results from many awarding bodies.
 We then match these to your students’ applications and send them to the universities and colleges that are holding offers for them.

 Are your students taking an examination not listed in the above?

 It’s really important they send their results/certificates to their firm and insurance choice universities or colleges as soon as they receive them!
-Unis and colleges will need to see proof of qualifications listed in the ‘Education’ section of Apply – this includes GCSEs or National 5s.
+Unis and colleges will need to see proof of qualifications listed in the ‘Education’ section of their application – this includes GCSEs or National 5s or equivalent.

 Sending proof of qualifications is equally important to students with international qualifications.

-Applicants can view Confirmation decisions in Track, which is updated continuously except for the periods when we are processing results – ucas.com alerts will give details of when Track is available in the lead up to results days.
+Applicants can view Confirmation decisions in their application, which is updated continuously except for the periods when we are processing results during the embargo period – ucas.com alerts will give details of when information is available in the lead up to results days.

 You can view details of your students’ applications, including Confirmation decisions, in the adviser portal.

 SQA results day – 8 August

 At 09:00 (UK time) on 8 August, SQA results day, the adviser portal will open and your students will be able to access their applications.